ekinoguz/ProcessSchedulers/README.md

 4. Check your javac version by typing ```javac -version```.
 You should see ```javac 1.7.0_79```.

+5. Create your submission package as described in section [Submission](https://github.com/ekinoguz/ProcessSchedulers/blob/master/README.md#submission)

-5. Open up a terminal, go to directory where 4521254.zip is and type
+6. Open up a terminal, go to the directory where 4521254.zip, Tester.java and tests/ exists all together.
+Then type
   ```sh
   $ sh grade.sh 4521254
   ```

-6. You should see ```Grade is: X``` where X is some number between 0 and 90.
+7. You should see ```Grade is: X``` where X is some number between 0 and 90.